 - Turn them into a burger with your favorite fixings.

-Try with Zhoug Yogurt!
+Try Zhoug Yogurt!

 Here is a recipe for Zhoug, an Israeli condiment made with spicy green chilies that can be made at home, and can also be found at many upscale markets as well as Trader Joes.
 Here it’s mixed with vegan yogurt, mellowing it out a bit.

-We use this a lot a home!
+We use this a lot at home!